 A new Czech Criminal Code entered into force in 2009.
 It contains only one defamation-related offence.

-Defamation (Art.
-184, pomluva) is defined as communicating false information that can seriously endanger another person’s respect among his fellow citizens, in particular damaging his position in employment, and relations with his family, or causing him some other serious harm.
+Defamation (Criminal Code Art.
+184) is defined as communicating false information that can seriously endanger another person’s respect among his fellow citizens, in particular damaging his position in employment, and relations with his family, or causing him some other serious harm.
 Under Art.
-184, it is punished with imprisonment for up to one year (note on a certain profession.
+184, it is punished with imprisonment for up to one year or a fine.

 Criminal Defamation of Public Officials